Adelaide Casely-Hayford: Marriage and family

 Adelaide Smith returned to England with her sister, Mrs. Nettie Easrnon.
-During her time spent in England she received a letter from J. E. Casely Hayford.
-While in England, Adelaide Smith married J. E. Casely Hayford (also known as Ekra-Agiman).
+During her time in England, she received a letter from Casely Hayford (also known as Ekra-Agiman), and in September 1903, they were married in Fulham.
 Their marriage may have given her a deeper insight into African culture and influenced her transformation into a cultural nationalist.
-Their daughter Gladys Casely-Hayford became a well-known Creole poet.
-In 1914, Adelaide and J.E.'s marriage failed, after which she returned to Sierra Leone.
-The failure of their marriage came from them seeing little of each other with J. E. Casely Hayford practicing law and Adelaide Casely Hayford being an educated woman.
-Adelaide in the future went on to blame her husband for their past continued financial problems.
+Their daughter Gladys Casely-Hayford, born in May 1904, later became a well-known Creole poet.
+In 1914, Adelaide and Hayford's marriage failed, after which she returned to Sierra Leone.
+The failure of their marriage was said to have come from their seeing little of each other, with Hayford practicing law and Adelaide being an educated woman.
+She later blamed her former husband for their continued financial problems.